lipiecki/PostForecasts.jl/docs/src/postprocess.md

 # Postprocessing

 ## From point to probabilistic forecasts
 Building probabilistic forecasts from point predictions is the core functionality of **PostForecasts.jl**.
-The function `point2quant` turns `PointForecasts` into `QuantForecasts`, allowing to easily postprocess point predictions using a selected model, length of the training window and retraining frequency.
+The function `point2quant` turns `PointForecasts` into `QuantForecasts`, allowing to easily postprocess point predictions using a selected method, length of the training window and retraining frequency.
+See [Models](models.md#Models) for details on the available postprocessing methods.

 ```@docs
 point2quant